7 Bedroom Plants to Help You Sleep Better

-This plant, also known as ‘Mother-in-Law’s Tongue’, is a natural air purifier.
-They emit oxygen at night, improving the air around you so that you sleep better.
-They are also known to remove some harmful chemicals such as xylene, trichloroethylene, toluene, benzene and formaldehyde.
-Formaldehyde can be found in hairspray and can cause respiratory problems, so this is a great plant to have in the bedroom!
+The snake plant (also known as ‘mother-in-law’s tongue’) is a natural air purifier.
+It emits oxygen at night that helps you sleep better.
+It’s also known to remove some harmful chemicals from the air such as xylene, trichloroethylene, toluene, benzene and formaldehyde.
+Formaldehyde is often found in hairspray and can cause respiratory problems, so this is a great plant to have in the bedroom!

 The smell of lavender is recognised everywhere as a great aid for relaxation.
-Lavender has been proven to lower heart rate, blood pressure and stress levels, which is why it’s perfect for the bedroom.
+Lavender has been proven to lower our heart rate, blood pressure and stress levels, which is why it’s perfect for the bedroom.
+It’s one of the most renowned plants to help you sleep.
 A study by the Miami Miller School of Medicine even showed that the scent of lavender in bath oil calmed babies and sent them off into a deeper sleep, while also reducing stress in the mother.
-The lavender plant likes warmth and sunlight, so ensure to place it on a sunny windowsill and water sparingly.
+Lavender plants like warmth and sunlight, so place yours on a sunny windowsill and water sparingly.

 Like the snake plant, peace lilies are also amazing air cleaners, as studied by NASA.
 The added benefit of a peace lily is that it can increase room humidity by up to 5%.
 Increased humidity is great for breathing while asleep.
-Apartment Therapy says ‘Low humidity causes static electricity, dry skin and hair, increased susceptibility to colds and respiratory illness and can allow viruses and germs to thrive’.
-Peace lilies also have beautiful white flowers and need little light and watering once a week, so will thrive in the bedroom.
+Apartment Therapy says: ‘Low humidity causes static electricity, dry skin and hair, increased susceptibility to colds and respiratory illnesses, and can allow viruses and germs to thrive’.
+Peace lilies also have beautiful white flowers and need little light and watering just once a week – great for bedrooms.

 This medicinal plant is a great addition to any home.
 It produces oxygen at night, so like the other plants listed, it will improve the air in your bedroom.
 This plant is known as a ‘succulent’ – it needs very little watering as it maintains moisture within its leaves.
 The gel from these leaves can be used to treat minor cuts and burns, insect bites and dry skin.
 It is, therefore, a great plant to have around the house!
 Keep your Aloe Vera plant in a sunny place to ensure it stays healthy.